-4.6 In light of recent developments, such as increasing importance of the board of directors and independent directors in supervising the management of listed companies, as well as the need for external auditors to be involved in narrative reporting (International Standard on Auditing (ISA) 720, etc.), there is considered to be a growing need for external auditors to deepen their dialogue with the board of directors and its constituent directors (especially with independent directors who are required to be non-executive and independent).
-The Corporate Governance Code requires the board of directors and the board of corporate

-- auditors to ensure adequate coordination with independent directors, as well as with external auditors, respective corporate auditors and the internal audit department (Supplementary Principles 3.2.2).
-Therefore, the challenge lies in how to specifically respond to this requirement in practice. - 4.7 In this regard, whereas ISA 260 requires external auditors to communicate with those charged with governance, who supervise corporate reporting, Auditing Standards Committee Statement (ASCS) No. 260 "Communications with Those Charged with Governance," in principle, names corporate auditors or the board of corporate auditors, the audit and supervisory committee or the audit committee as those whom external auditors should communicate with, while stating that "in Japan, the board of directors, corporate auditors or the board of corporate auditors, the audit and supervisory committee or audit committee fall into those charged with governance in accordance with the provisions for the establishment of organs in the Companies Act."
-The issue here lies in whether to include the board of directors (especially the chairperson of the board and independent directors) in "those charged with governance," whom external auditors are required to communicate with in the midst of a growing need for reflecting views of the board of directors in corporate disclosure as well as for the board of directors to perform the supervisory function. - 4.8 With a company with three committees or an audit and supervisory committee, external auditors seek dialogue with audit committee members or audit and supervisory committee members, who concurrently serve as directors, in various forms in accordance with requirements set out in Auditing Standards and ASCSs.
-However, in Japan, the majority of companies adopt the structure of a company with a board of corporate auditors, in which the board of directors is not responsible for the supervisory function.
+- 4.6 Given the growing importance of the board of directors and independent directors in supervising the management of listed companies, as well as the need for external auditors to be involved in narrative reporting in the Annual Securities Report (ASCS No. 720, etc.), there is considered to be a growing need for external auditors to deepen their communication and coordination with the board of directors and its constituent directors (especially with independent directors who are required to be non-executive and independent).
+The Corporate Governance Code requires the board of directors and the board of corporate auditors to ensure adequate coordination with independent directors, as well as with external auditors, respective corporate auditors and the internal audit department (Supplementary Principles 3.2.2).
+Therefore, the challenge lies in how to specifically respond to this requirement in practice. - 4.7 In this regard, whereas ISA 260 requires external auditors to communicate with those charged with governance, who oversee corporate reporting, ASCS No. 260 "Communications with Those Charged with Governance", in principle, names corporate auditors or the board of corporate auditors, the audit and supervisory committee or the audit committee as those whom external auditors should communicate with, while stating that "in Japan, the board of directors, corporate auditors or the board of corporate auditors, the audit and supervisory committee or audit committee fall into those charged with governance in accordance with the provisions for the establishment of organs in the Companies Act".
+The issue here lies in whether to include the board of directors (especially the chairperson of the board and independent directors) in "those charged with governance", whom external auditors are required to communicate with in the midst of a growing need for reflecting views of the board of directors in corporate disclosure as well as for the board of directors to perform the supervisory function. - 4.8 With a company with three committees or an audit and supervisory committee, external auditors seek communication with audit committee members or audit and supervisory committee members, who concurrently serve as directors, in various forms in accordance with requirements set out in Auditing Standards and ASCSs.
+However, in Japan, the majority of companies adopt the structure of a company with a board of corporate auditors, in which the board of directors is not responsible for the supervisory function, because a body primarily responsible for the supervisory function is separated from a body primarily responsible for audit function in terms of institutional arrangement.
 In such companies, the board of directors is directly involved in decision-making on material themes, such as determining management policy and strategies, identifying material risks and material decision-making on investments including M&As, and responsible for supervising management.
 Meanwhile, the board of corporate auditors is responsible for auditing the execution of duties by directors.
 Accordingly, corporate governance in companies with such a structure is expected to function through the interaction between these boards.
-The disclosure of views on future management plan and investment decisions has also become more important in financial reporting.
-As such, in the disclosure of narrative information that directly reports and explains such matters, it is vital for external auditors to share the recognition of the aforementioned material themes and deepen the mutual understanding with the board of directors, especially with the chairperson of the board and independent directors, which is charged with the supervision of management, as well as with corporate auditors by strengthening their dialogue with them.
+The disclosure of views on future management plan and investment decision-making has also become more important in financial reporting.
+As such, in the disclosure of narrative information that directly reports and explains such matters, it is vital for external auditors to share the recognition of the aforementioned material themes and deepen the mutual understanding with the board of directors, especially with the chairperson of the board and independent directors, which is charged with the oversight of management, as well as with corporate auditors by strengthening their communication with them.